ZeroX96/Rafiq/wlakthrough.md

 Integrated Dorar.net API for Hadith search.
 Added Search Bar in Hadith tab.
 Displays results with Narrator, Source, and Grade (colored by authenticity).
+10. Phase 5 Logic & Interaction
+- **Prayer Time Recording**:
+    - **Daily Prayers**: Records the exact timestamp (`DateTime.now()`) when a prayer is marked as done.
+    - **Qada**: Records the timestamp of the last Qada payment for each prayer type.
+- **Onboarding Refactor**:
+    - **Menstruation Input**: Moved to the "Personal Details" step (Step 2), visible only if gender is Girl/Woman.
+    - **Summary Sync**: Fixed issue where editing debt in Summary step didn't save to the main Qada debt storage.
+Now saves correctly on "Finish".
+- **Interactive Challenges**:
+    - Challenges in `OverviewScreen` are now clickable.
+    - Tapping a challenge toggles its completion status.
+    - **Feedback**: Plays a haptic impact and shows a "Congrats!"
+SnackBar upon completion.
+    - **Visuals**: Completed challenges turn green with a checkmark and strikethrough text.

 Verification Results
 Automated Build
 Ran flutter build apk --release successfully.